_images/helm-logo.svg

 Helm Chart for Apache Airflow

-This chart will bootstrap an Airflow deployment on a Kubernetes cluster using the Helm package manager.
+This chart bootstraps an Airflow deployment on a Kubernetes cluster using the Helm package manager.

 Requirements